The Traditional DPT Program is a three-year graduate program where students earn a doctor of physical therapy degree in three years.

-Deadline for graduate admission for the DPT program, applications are available after July 1.
-It is suggested that all applicants begin the process six weeks prior to the deadline of Nov.
+Deadline for graduate admission to the Traditional DPT Program is Nov.
+15 of the year preceding matriculation, applications are available after July 1.
+It is suggested that all applicants submit materials at least six weeks prior to the deadline of Nov.
 15 in order to allow processing time by PTCAS.
 The admission committee will not review applications completed after Nov.
 15. All complete applications will be considered for review.
 Applicants will be notified of the admissions decision after March 1.
 All decisions of the Admissions Committee are final.

 Selection of Physical Therapy Applicants

-A number of factors are considered during the selection process.
+A maximum of 36 students are admitted into each cohort to begin the program in August and a number of factors are considered during the selection process.
 Categories such as grades, program preparation, involvement in outside activities, service activities, an understanding of the profession, recommendations, communication skills and leadership ability are considered.
-Students who are currently enrolled at The University of Findlay are given special consideration.
+Students who are currently enrolled at the University of Findlay are given special consideration.
 While the application criteria serve as general guidelines, final decisions are based on review of the student's entire record.